JimCui0508/3D-colon-segmentation-project/README.md

-# 3DUNet and VNet-like architecture - Keras
+# 3DUNet-like and VNet-like architecture - Keras

 *GMine Cooperation** - *"3D Convolutional Neural Network for colon Segmentation"*

 Gmine's intestinal segmentation project, which may be used for tumor prediction.

-The dataset used is obtained from Academician Wang of Friendship Hospital.

-At present, the project has completed the development and debugging of 3DUNet and 3DVNet model, and the model performance is shown in the diagram in the project.
+At present, the project has completed the development and debugging of 3DUNet and 3DVNet(GeoVNet) model, and the model performance is shown in the diagram in the project.
 About 1000 intestinal CT data are used in the project.

 Computational conformal geometry algorithm is used to annotate the data, and then supervised model training is used to solve the problem of image annotation difficulty in medical image processing, and its effect is proved to be better than the traditional geometric segmentation method.